TUMFTM/race-simulation/README.md

 Use the provided `requirements.txt` in the root directory of this repo, in order to install all required modules.\
 `pip3 install -r /path/to/requirements.txt`

-The code is tested with Python 3.8.3 on Windows 10 and 3.6.8 on Ubuntu 18.04.
+The code is developed with Python 3.8 on Windows 10 and tested with Python 3.8 on Ubuntu.

 ### Solutions for possible installation problems (Windows)
 `cvxpy`, `cython` or any other package requires a `Visual C++ compiler` -> Download the build tools for Visual Studio